 Your itinerary – take note of the following:

-Breast Surgery: 10 – 14 days
+• Eyelids: 10 – 14 days

 General Pre-operative Instructions:

-Ensure you have informed Dr Nerina Wilkinson of
+Ensure you have informed Dr Nerina Wilkinson of:

 • Medical problems (consult your GP or a specialist where indicated)